ansible/awx/docs/docsite/rst/administration/troubleshooting.rst

 Unable to login to AWX via HTTP
 ==================================

 Access to AWX is intentionally restricted through a secure protocol (HTTPS).
-In cases where your configuration is set up to run an AWX node behind a load balancer or proxy as "HTTP only", and you only want to access it without SSL (for troubleshooting, for example), you must add the following settings in the ``custom.py`` file located at ``/etc/tower/conf.d`` of your AWX instance:
+In cases where your configuration is set up to run an AWX node behind a load balancer or proxy as "HTTP only", and you only want to access it without SSL (for troubleshooting, for example), you may change the settings of the ``/etc/tower/conf.d`` of your AWX instance.
+The operator has ``extra_settings`` that allows you to change a file-based setting in OCP.
+See :ref:`admin_troubleshooting_extra_settings` for detail.

+Once in the spec, set the following accordingly:

 ::